L'Oréal Paris Women of Worth Launches Annual Search for Female Changemakers Who Are Addressing Some of the Nation's Most Pressing Issues

 In its 18th year, the philanthropic program will grant this year's class of honorees $25,000 each to help advance their charitable causes

 NEW YORK, Feb.
-16, 2023 /PRNewswire/ -- Do you know someone who should be a L'Oréal Paris Women of Worth honoree?
+20, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Do you know someone who should be a L'Oréal Paris Women of Worth honoree?
 L'Oréal Paris USA is calling on people across the nation to nominate a fearless female non-profit leader for a chance to be one of 10 honorees inducted into this year's Women of Worth honoree class, each of whom will receive funding, mentorship and a national platform to share their stories and grow their grassroot organizations.

 Since its inception in 2005, L'Oréal Paris Women of Worth has recognized and supported 170 women and their philanthropic efforts where most have gone on to impact legislation and change the lives of countless people.
 From addressing mass incarceration and the growing mental health crisis to closing the gap on socio-economic inequalities, serving our nation's youth and bettering the planet, past honorees have led meaningful change throughout the U.S. and across the globe.